Travel Vaccines and Advice for Haiti

 Sources: Embassy of Haiti and U.S. State Department

-What is the Climate Like in Haiti?
+What Is the Climate Like in Haiti?

 Haiti has a warm and tropical climate with consistent temperatures throughout the year.
 The country has two seasons: a rainy season from May to October and a dry season from November to April.
 Some of Haiti’s popular tourist destinations include Port-au-Prince, Jacmel, Cap-Haïtien, and Labadee.